Summary

 Dosage for ADHD medications

 Any changes to medications should always be supervised by the prescribing doctor.
-They may need to adjust the dosage and timing for an individual child to get the best control of ADHD symptoms while minimising possible side effects.
-For both dexamphetamine and methylphenidate, the dosage may be gradually increased over three or four weeks, using half tablets if necessary.
+They may need to adjust the dosage and timing for your child to get the best outcome while minimising possible side effects.
+For both dexamphetamine and methylphenidate, the dosage may be gradually increased over 3 or 4 weeks, using half tablets if necessary.

-The doctor may stop the medication if the child shows no improvement at the end of four weeks.
+The doctor may stop the medication if your child shows no improvement at the end of 4 weeks.
 The other medication can then be trialled in a similar way.
-If the medication works, the doctor may increase the dose as the child grows.
+If the medication works, the doctor may increase the dose as your child grows.

 Side effects of stimulant medications for ADHD